 Ab Toning the Right Way

 If you want to tone your abs, focus on working your whole body, because spot reduction is impossible.
 Get plenty of cardiovascular exercise such as swimming, running or cycling.
-At 185 pounds, for example, you'll burn 355 calories running 5 mph for 30 minutes.
-Abdominal exercises can help strengthen your core and make your muscles more visible as you shed fat.
-Try routines such as the captain's chair, bicycle crunch and exercise ball crunch, which the American Council on Exercise, in a 2001 study, found to be the most effective ab exercises.
+At 185 pounds, for example, you'll burn 355 calories by running 5 mph for 30 minutes, according to Harvard Health Publishing.